Equipment guidelines (medical and rehabilitation)

 Types of equipment

-If a client requires basic medical or rehabilitation equipment, you do not need our approval to prescribe this for their transport accident injuries.
+If a client requires basic medical or rehabilitation equipment within the first 90 days of their accident, you do not need our approval to prescribe this for their transport accident injuries.
 Medical practitioners and health professionals can order directly from a contracted equipment supplier, who will send the invoice to us.

 Basic rehabilitation and medical items include: